-- Each month a number of eggs are present in follicles and are able to be stimulated for maturation and ovulation.
+- Each month, a number of eggs are present in follicles and can be stimulated for maturation and ovulation.
 We’ll call these follicles runners.

-- In a normal menstrual cycle, the hypothalamus, pituitary, and ovary interact together to stimulate one follicle (and the egg inside it) to grow and mature.
+- In a normal menstrual cycle, the hypothalamus, pituitary, and ovary interact to stimulate one follicle (and the egg inside) to grow and mature.

-- That follicle (runner) will make it to ovulation (the finish line).
+- That follicle (runner) will reach ovulation (the finish line).
 The runners that didn’t get stimulated are degraded in a process known as atresia.